pandaproject/panda/docs/ssl.rst

 .. code-block:: bash

+    # You'll be prompted for a passphrase.
+    # Use anything, but remember what it is.
     openssl genrsa -des3 -out panda.key 1024

+    # After entering your passphrase you'll be prompted for a
+    # variety of information which you can either fill in or leave blank.
-    openssl req -new -key panda.key -out panda.csr cp panda.key panda.key.org
+    openssl req -new -key panda.key -out panda.csr

+    cp panda.key panda.key.org

+    # You'll need your passphrase again here.
     openssl rsa -in panda.key.org -out panda.key
     openssl x509 -req -days 365 -in panda.csr -signkey panda.key -out panda.crt

+    rm panda.csr
+    rm panda.key.org

 Installing your certificate
 ===========================

-Once you've got a key and certificat you'll need to install them in the correct location:
+Once you've got a key and certificate you'll need to install them in the correct location:

 .. code-block:: bash